module Gio::Volume

 Overview

-Volume Identifiers # {#volume-identifier}
+Volume Identifiers

-Note that %G_VOLUME_IDENTIFIER_KIND_HAL_UDI will only be available when the gvfs hal volume monitor is in use.
-Other volume monitors will generally be able to provide the %G_VOLUME_IDENTIFIER_KIND_UNIX_DEVICE identifier, which can be used to obtain a hal device by means of libhal_manager_find_device_string_match().
+Note that G_VOLUME_IDENTIFIER_KIND_HAL_UDI will only be available when the GVFS hal volume monitor is in use.
+Other volume monitors will generally be able to provide the G_VOLUME_IDENTIFIER_KIND_UNIX_DEVICE identifier, which can be used to obtain a hal device by means of libhal_manager_find_device_string_match().

 Defined in: